TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-blob-store.md

 # Reference Implementation

 As ever, the first stage in validating the interface is to create a reference implementation.
 I'm using a simple `Map` to store the blobs and sub-directories in a `BlobDir`.
-I'm using a branded opaque type for the continuation token in the public interface.
+There's a [branded opaque type]({% link _posts/2025-03-10-react-spreadsheet-editable-data.md %}) for the continuation token in the public interface.
 The internal implementation is a wrapper around an iterator.
 I'll need to do the same for NodeJS and OPFS implementations, so it's a good opportunity to try it now.

 ```ts
 interface SimpleBlobStoreIter {